nightroman/FarNet/FarNet/README.md

     Methods are instance or static with or without parameters.
     Parameter names correspond to the method parameters in commands.

+    Methods return values are void for synchronous and `Task` for asynchronous.
+    Asynchronous methods start in the main thread, i.e. they may safely call FarNet API for input, then they may continue asynchronously.

 - `unload` (optional)

     If `true`, tells to unload the script assemblies after invoking.